Data Science | Data Skills

 Coincidentally, those 3 categories highly overlap with the classic Data Scientist skills Venn Diagram

 The Coursera study determined that the United States does not rank in the top quartile for three critical skills – Business, Technology and (gasp!)
 Data.
-While the this study is the first ever of its kind executed by Coursera and one could poke holes in its methodology (do grades reflect skill level?), the fact is that even with those caveats, the lack of “cutting edge” skill levels that this reflects for the USA merits pause for thought.
+While the this study is the first ever of its kind executed by Coursera and one could poke holes in its methodology (do grades reflect skill level?), the fact is that even with those caveats, the lack of “cutting edge” data literacy skill levels that this reflects for the USA merits pause for thought.

 It’s no secret that the United States imports a good deal of its technological, engineering, and scientific expertise.
 The reason for this has long been understood – it is because the best and the brightest from around the world want to be at the heart of where innovation is happening and where the venture capital exists to fund brilliant ideas and companies – Silicon Valley, New York, Boston and beyond.